blockprotocol/blockprotocol/site/README.md

 - `/blocks/<organisation>/<blockname>` is the CDN base-URL of an individual block (e.g. `/blocks/@hash/code`)
 - `/partners` provides a temporary signup form to collect pre-release registrations of interest from potential adopters

+## API Routes

+### `POST /api/sendLoginCode`

+Sends a login code to an existing BP user's email.

+- Request Body:

+  - `email`: the email address associated with the BP user

+- Response Body:
+  - `userId`: the id of the BP user
+  - `loginCodeId`: the id of the login code sent to the user (required for `/api/loginWithLoginCode`)

+### `POST /api/loginWithLoginCode`

+Logs in a user using a provide login code.

+- Request Body:

+  - `userId`: the id of the BP user
+  - `loginCodeId`: the id of the login code
+  - `code`: the memorable one-time login code sent to the user's email

+- Request Response:
+  - `user`: the user that is now authenticated with the API

+### `GET /api/me` [authenticated]

+Retrieves the user object of the currently logged in user.

+- Request Response:
+  - `user`: the user currently authenticated with the API

+### `POST /api/logout` [authenticated]

+Logs out the currently authenticated user.

+- Request Response: `SUCCESS`

 ## Local development

 ### BP Site